5 Skills That Every Preschooler Needs Before Grade School

 Good preschools and educationists aren't in a rush to make the child read and write immediately.
 They focus on crucial pre-writing activities like building fine and gross motor skills.

 Coloring with crayons and scissor skills build the small muscles in your child's hand that will in the future help in holding a pencil and writing in school with minimum effort.

 Fine motor skills build self-esteem as kids are able to perform more complicated tasks like tying shoelaces, zipping up their jackets and more by themselves with less frustration leading them to independence.

 Our Toka Junior Diwali Box exercises these skills through the Ramayana.

 2. Core muscle development

 Many activities develop core muscle strength.
-Many occupational therapists recommend tummy time.
-Get your child to do puzzles, color, do homework read books or build blocks when lying on ther tummy, on a mat.
+Occupational therapists recommend tummy time.
+Get your child to do puzzles, color, do homework read books or build blocks when lying on their tummies, on a mat.
 Remember how we used to do this as children and we loved it?

 3. Movement and sensory input

 Our children are spending less and less time outdoors.
 Their bare feet don't touch grass or stones and they get very little sensory input.
 They are engaging in less movement and are going straight to their TVs or tablets.